 Why FAT is not a feeling;

 This idea of fat being a feeling has developed as a part of our modern culture.
-We, somehow, have gotten our wires crossed and labeled our misunderstood emotions as us feeling fat.
+We, somehow, have gotten our wires crossed and labelled our misunderstood emotions as us feeling fat.

 For most people, it’s a case of associating ‘feeling fat’ as being negative.
 When someone says ‘I feel fat’ what they really mean to say is ‘I feel unworthy/ I feel unloved/ I feel frustrated‘.
-Not only is fat notdescribed as an emotion in the dictionary, but none of the above are synonymous with it.
+Not only is fat not described as an emotion in the dictionary, but none of the above is synonymous with it.
 Not even the word ‘negative‘ is anyway related to fat.

 All these associations have been made starting with our current society, where fatphobia and body shaming is still at large despite all the advocacy behind them.